xlwings/xlwings/DEVELOPER_GUIDE.md

 If you ever need to change the C++ source, then download Visual Studio Community 2015 to open and compile the project there.

+If you need to debug the dll, in Visual Studio do the following:

+* Build the project in Debug mode (select `Win32` if your Excel is 32 bit `x64` if your Excel is 64 bit)
+* Make sure that Excel calls that dll that was build in debug mode (in the xlwings addin (password: `xlwings`) you could e.g. override the path in `XLPyLoadDLL`)
+* In Visual Studio, go to `Debug` > `Attach to process...` and select Excel

+Now you can set breakpoints in the C++ code in VS where code execution will stop when called from Excel via running a UDF.

 ## Tests

 Run `nosetests` from the `xlwings` dir, see also `runtests.py`, but this is also outdated and might be replaced